matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

 I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/), a Dynare based macroeconomic model comparison platform.

 Disclaimer: The views expressed on this website are my own and do not reflect those of the European Central Bank.
+Furthermore, the views expressed on this website are my own and should not be attributed to the IMF, its Executive Board, or its management.